Bikepacking the Oregon Outback Trail

 The Oregon Outback Trail is a true test of will, endurance, and strength.
 While my lungs never left me huffing or puffing, my mind experienced rifts of doubt unlike I’d ever known before, and legs were totally shot by day three.
 Nevertheless, we persisted.
 Because that’s what you do when you’re with an encouraging crew led by posi vibes and stronger riders—and when you’re quite literally in the middle of nowhere with no exit available, and when you have a 30oz steak waiting for you at the end of the day.

 Despite the difficulty, it was the people we met along the way, and the incredible kindness of total strangers that made our trip truly memorable.
-Stumbling across a community fundraiser with local folk musicians and brisket piled high only hours from the trailhead; pitching tents in a barn to stay out of the cold just minutes after meeting the owner at a bike shop that served beer; sharing a warm beer and many laughs with an 8th generation Oregonian on land his great grandfather had homesteaded well over a century ago; getting crucial touring advice from an aging hippy with a homemade bicycle who’s hadn’t owned a car since the 70s.
-These are the memories that shine so much more than the time I laid in the rain, totally exhausted, wishing the hills would end.
+Stumbling across a community fundraiser with local folk musicians and brisket piled high only hours from the trailhead; pitching tents in a barn to stay out of the cold just minutes after meeting the owner at a bike shop that served beer; sharing a warm beer and many laughs with an 8th generation Oregonian on land his great grandfather had homesteaded well over a century ago; getting crucial touring advice from an aging hippy with a homemade bicycle who’s hadn’t owned a car since the 70s ; talking late into the night with holdover Sanyasins still inspired of the dream of Rajneeshpuram.
+These are the memories that shine so much brighter than the time I laid in the rain, totally exhausted, wishing the hills would end.

 Remember kids, spin, don’t push.